 Visit the repository you have just created in your browser.
-It will show in your Prismic Dashboard, just as any other repositories you create.
+It will show in your Prismic Dashboard, just like any other repositories you create.
 Select your master language and it's time to create some content!
-Start by filling in your photo, your name and a headline for your blog's home.
+Start by filling in your photo, your name, and a headline for your blog's home.

 Go to "Content" and hit "New", choose the Blog's home type and fill it with your own content.
 Save and publish!

 Now, write a few blog posts.
 Make sure to fill the mandatory UID field that is used for your post's URL.
 Save and publish!

 Now that we have some content to show off, let's check back on the code that will run your blog.
 Open your project folder once more in the terminal and run the development command.

 npm run dev

 This will launch a local development server at http://localhost:3000.